Hungon/NLP/bigram/README.md

 <li>Make use of log probability</li>
 <p>1.
 Speed.
 Since multiplication is more expensive than addition, taking the product of a high number of probablities is often faster if they are represented in log form.</p>
 <p>2.
 Accuracy.
 The use of log probablities improves numerical stability, when the probablities are very small, because of the way in which computes approximate real numbers.</p>
 <p>Simplicity.
-Many probability distibutions habe asn exponetial form.
+Many probability distibutions have an exponential form.
 Taking the log these distributions eliminates the exponential function, unwrapping the exponent.